-My 9 month old daughter has never been a sleeper but it seems as she gets older she sleeps less and less at night.
+My 9-month-old baby won’t sleep at night.
+My daughter has never been a sleeper but it seems as she gets older she sleeps less and less at night.
 She wakes up almost every 2-3 hours wanting to eat.

-Tricks When 9 Month Baby Won’t Sleep At Night
+Tricks When 9-Month-Old Baby Won’t Sleep At Night

 I can imagine how tired you must be.
 If her waking up more often started at around 7 months, it is likely to be due to separation anxiety – that happens to many babies as their mind develops and they start realizing that they are a separate person from their mom.